Admissions Deadlines: Fall - December 1

 Standardized Test Scores: Not required

-Prior Academic Records: Transcripts required from all colleges and universities attended, whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
-Transcripts must be forwarded in their original sealed envelopes.
+Prior Academic Records: Official transcripts are required from all colleges and universities attended (including via dual enrollment), whether or not credit was earned, the program was completed, or the credit appears as transfer credit on another transcript.
+Official transcripts must be forwarded in their original sealed envelopes or sent electronically directly from the institution.

 If academic records are in a language other than English, a certified English language translation must be provided in addition to the original transcripts; translations alone will not be accepted.

 Official transcripts from institutions outside the U.S. must be accompanied by an official transcript evaluation from an accredited independent evaluating agency.
 Please be sure you request a detailed evaluation that includes all course titles, credit hours, grades, U.S. degree equivalency, grade-point averages (GPA), and date of degree conferral.
-Please see the list of acceptable foreign credential evaluation services.
+For a list of acceptable foreign credential evaluation services, please follow this link: https://www.naces.org/members.

-Statement of Purpose: Please include an essay of approximately 1,000 words describing your reasons for undertaking study at the George Washington University, your academic objectives, potential dissertation topic, career goals, and related qualifications, including collegiate, professional, and community activities, relevant to your program of interest.
-Include any substantial accomplishments not already mentioned on the application form.
+Statement of Purpose: In an essay of 1,000 words or less, describe your interest in undertaking study at The George Washington University, your academic objectives, potential dissertation topic, career goals, and related qualifications.
+Please highlight any of your related qualifications and achievements-- including academic, community, professional, or extra-curricular activities relevant to your program of interest.
+Include any substantial accomplishments not already mentioned within the application.

-Additional Requirements: -A graduate degree or entry-level professional doctorate in a biomedical science or health-related field from an accredited institution
+Degree and GPA Requirements: A graduate degree or entry-level professional doctorate in a biomedical science or health-related field from an accredited institution

--Prerequisite courses: 3 semester units each of graduate-level epidemiology and biostatistics
+Prerequisites: 3 semester units each of graduate-level epidemiology and biostatistics completed with a grade of B or higher; B- is insufficient.

--Academic IETLS: an overall band score of 7.0 with no individual band score below 6.0; or
+- Academic IELTS: An overall band score of 7.0, with no individual band score below 6.0.

 Supporting documents not submitted online should be mailed to: